fuzziqersoftware/libevent-async/README.md

 - Not all of the functions that can be `noexcept` are actually marked `noexcept`.
 There might be a couple of missing `const`s too.
 - It seems like there should be a better way to handle HTTP responses than what we do currently.
 Unfortunately, improving this seems to require changing the evhttp_request's callback after creation time, which libevent doesn't allow.
 - It would be nice to have awaitable subprocesses/pipes.
-- It would be nice to have an easy and clean way to open SSL sockets and read/write from them (currently this is only supported for HTTP connections).
+- It would be nice to have an easy and clean way to open SSL sockets and read/write from them directly (currently this is only supported for HTTP connections, since it's implemented there in the C layer without coroutines).
-- The EvBuffer API feels suboptimal, but I can't put my finger on exactly how/why.
-Perhaps I'll figure this out after working with it some more.